gijit/gi/README.md

 2018 Feb 09 update
 ------------------
-v0.9.11 allows building under go1.9.4 and
+v0.9.11 allows building under go1.9.4.
-moves the gi infrastructure back to a known good point.

-v0.9.9 restores building under go1.9.3.
+v0.9.9 restores building under go1.9.3 after attempts to get go1.9.4 to work messed up the build.

 v0.9.7 attempted to build under the newly release go1.9.4, but failed to do so and has been replaced.